-Adults extensively employ meditation to relax after a hectic day to relax and drift off.
+Adults extensively employ meditation after a hectic day to relax and drift off.
 Children can use the same techniques to relax their minds and fall asleep.

 Meditation sleep is the technique where the child has to think positive thoughts or about soothing sensations so that their mind can relax from all the stimulation of the day.
 It helps lull the child to sleep.

 As your child focuses on positive thoughts and pleasant sensations in their body while falling asleep, there is a good chance that they will sleep through the night, as well.
 Sleep meditation also helps create a safe environment for your child so that they can overcome bedtime fears and slowly unwind from overstimulation.

 How To Introduce Kids To Meditation Sleep?

 The most crucial aspect of any meditation is creating a proper environment.
 You cannot meditate and relax when your surroundings are noisy and chaotic (1).